NextSDS Logo

 Emergency procedures

-For minor spills: Avoid breathing vapour and any contact with liquid or gas.
+Minor Spills: Avoid breathing vapour and any contact with liquid or gas.
+Protective equipment including respirator should be used.
 DO NOT enter confined spaces where gas may have accumulated.
 Shut off all sources of possible ignition and increase ventilation.
 Clear area of personnel.
 Stop leak only if safe to so do.
 Remove leaking cylinders to safe place.
-For major spills: Clear area of all unprotected personnel and move upwind.
+Major Spills: Clear area of all unprotected personnel and move upwind.
 Alert Emergency Authority and advise them of the location and nature of hazard.
+May be violently or explosively reactive.
+Wear full body clothing with breathing apparatus.
+Prevent by any means available, spillage from entering drains and water-courses.
 Consider evacuation.
 Shut off all possible sources of ignition and increase ventilation.
 Remove leaking cylinders to a safe place.
 Fit vent pipes.
 Release pressure under safe, controlled conditions.
 Burn issuing gas at vent pipes.
 DO NOT exert excessive pressure on valve; DO NOT attempt to operate damaged valve.

 Small spill